 To make your E-mails interesting for your subscribers, it’s essential to include the correct and relevant images.
 E-mails that are easy to go through would yield better responses from customers.
 Including relevant images would enhance the user experience of your E-mail campaign.
 The images need to be of a proper size so that they are equally enticing on mobile devices as well as desktops.
 The ideal image size is 640 pixels.

-E-mail marketing for a small business is an affordable and powerful tool to gain more customers, boost sales, and increase revenue.
+E-mail marketing for a small business is an affordable and powerful tool to gain more customers, boost sales, and increase revenue especially with a lead generation software.
 The above methods are sure to help you improve the local E-mail marketing of your business and create substantial traffic for your webpage.
 Hopefully, the tips included in this article have helped you understand how E-mail marketing can boost sales of a business.